Slow fashion: Pricing

 The pricing of slow fashion clothing varies.
 A second-hand dress from a thrift shop worth five dollars and a designer dress costing 700 dollars can both be considered slow fashion.

+The concept of "cost per wear" is an indicator used by slow fashion advocates to assess the true value of a garment by dividing its purchase price by the estimated number of times it will be worn.
+This reasoning encourages investment in durable pieces whose unit cost per use is often lower than that of inexpensive garments that wear out quickly.

 The mainstream Capitalist economic system focuses on economic growth and quantity of goods sold to measure success.
 However, research has shown that more parameters should be included in considering what makes a company successful due to perception and social conscience among consumers.
 People have expressed willingness to pay more for clothes when they know that their purchases have been produced with "sweat-free" manufacturing.

 Impact

 The slow fashion movement is one component of the larger sustainable fashion culture.
-In 2018, a third of fashion consumers bought clothing once a month, a decrease from 37% compared to 2016, whereas those buying clothes every two or three months (or less) rose from 64% to 67%, according to the market research firm Mintel.
+In 2018, a third of fashion consumers bought clothing once a month, a decrease from 37% in 2016, whereas those buying clothes every two or three months (or less) rose from 64% to 67%, according to the market research firm Mintel.
 While the slow fashion movement in and of itself cannot be definitively proven as the cause of those findings, consumers are overall buying fewer clothing items and falling off of the fast fashion trend cycle for reasons of their own.

 After the release of the documentaries The True Cost and RiverBlue, companies that utilize fast fashion strategies found themselves accruing negative press.
 In the fiscal year of 2016, H&M had a total revenue around $25 billion.
-Recently however, H&M's stock and brand image has declined as consumer awareness of their environmentally unethical practices lead to a drop in sales.
+In 2018, however, H&M's stock and brand image has declined as consumer awareness of their environmentally unethical practices led to a drop in sales.

 Zara and H&M have attempted to appeal to the public in statements where they praise ethical fashions.
 By launching collections aimed at sustainable fashions, the two companies have shifted their optics towards ethical practices.
 Professional and regulatory organizations, such as the United States Fashion Industry Association, have devoted attention to increasing "social compliance and sustainability" in their production standards.